haraldng/omnipaxos-artifacts/README.md

 To install these, run the installation script: `./install_dependencies.sh`

-After installation, you may need to update the environvment variable for Cargo:
+After installation, you may need to update the environment variable for Cargo:
 ```
 source "$HOME/.cargo/env"
 ```